NOTE: Video shows the old version of Mailchimp User interface, but the screenshots in this page reflect the most recent version of Mailchimp UI.

 In order for Workbooks to access your MailChimp account you need to create a MailChimp API key.
 Within MailChimp click Account and choose API Keys & Authorized Apps.

-Select Add a Key, which will create a unique alpha numeric, similar to the one shown below, which you will need in order to integrate Workbooks and MailChimp.
+Select Create a Key, which will create a unique alpha numeric, similar to the one shown below, which you will need in order to integrate Workbooks and MailChimp.
 (Click to enlarge.)

 Setting up your Workbooks/MailChimp Integration